zarstensen/obsidian-obsimat-plugin/README.md

 Unit conversion can be enabled and configured in the `units` table.

-The `enable` key specifies whether symbols will be replaced with units and converted to other units during evaluation.
+The `enabled` key specifies whether symbols will be replaced with units and converted to other units during evaluation.

 The `exclude` key specifies a list of symbols, which should not be interpreted as units.
 An example of this being useful could be *g* which is often used as a symbol for earths gravitational acceleration, but will be interpreted as *grams* when units are enabled.